andyw8/do_by/README.md

 You need to either remember to check these periodically, or choose to always display them when you run you tests.
 If these stick around for more than a short time you'll start ignoring them.

+## Discussion

+Several people have suggested that this concept could exist as a script which scans over the code for TODOs.
+That means the TODOs could stay as actual comments, supplemented with some metadata, e.g.:

+`TODO [20140601] Fix Me`

+This script could run as part of a Continous Integration process so that it fails the build if there are overdue TODOs.

 ## Installation

 Add this line to your application's Gemfile: